kgao9/copy_dir_structure/README.md

 are right, they can now use this code. :D

 Let me know if there are any bugs.
 Took me bout 30 minutes to write, so there are probably cases I haven't thought of.

+Run with python copy_dir.py.
+Sorry no argparse commands.